Our Top Free Resource

 By making a gift this year of up to $100,000 from your IRA, you can see your philanthropic dollars at work.
 You are jump-starting the legacy you would like to leave and giving yourself the joy of watching your philanthropy take shape.
 Moreover, you can fulfill any outstanding pledge you may have made by transferring that amount from your IRA as long as it is $100,000 or less for the year.

-A. No. The legislation requires you to reach age 70½ by the date you make the gift.
+No. You must be 70½ by the date you make the gift.

-A. Yes.
-Direct rollovers to a qualified charity can be made only from an IRA.
+Yes.
+Direct gifts to a qualified charity can be made only from an IRA.
 Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to The Jackson Laboratory.
 To determine if a rollover to an IRA is available for your plan, speak with your plan administrator.

 We must receive your gift by Dec.
 31 for your donation to qualify this year.
 If you have check-writing privileges on your IRA account, please mail your check by Dec.
-20 in order to give us time to process your gift before the end of the year.
+18 in order to give us time to process your gift before the end of the year.

-No. You can give any amount under this provision, as long as it is $100,000 or less this year.
+No. You can give any amount under this provision, as long as it is $100,000 or less per year.
 If your IRA is valued at more than $100,000, you can transfer a portion of it to fund a charitable gift.

 No. Under the law, you can give a maximum of $100,000.
 For example, you can give each organization $50,000 this year or any other combination that totals $100,000 or less.
 Any amount of more than $100,000 in one year must be reported as taxable income.

 If you have a spouse (as defined by the IRS) who is 70½ or older and has an IRA, he or she can also give up to $100,000 from his or her IRA.

 Legal Name: The Jackson Laboratory